-Deadly shooting at Super Bowl rally in Kansas City: What we know

-Kansas City shooting at Super Bowl rally: What we know
+Kansas City Chiefs parade shooting: What we know about victims, suspects

 At least one person was killed and 21 others wounded by gunfire at the end of Chiefs’ Super Bowl parade in Kansas City.